Build a Multi-Language Dynamic Website with Laravel Localization

 }

-You can see we are not writing the actual messages, but we are using keys defined in the translate file site.php which is given below:
+You can see we are not writing the actual messages, but we are using keys defined in the language files site.php and form.php.
+Note that for form validation we are using form.php with attribute.
+See below the contents of site.php and form.php.

 lang/en/site.php